Copley Junior School is proud to be registered with Doncaster Children’s University™ as a ‘Learning Destination’.

 Children's University Graduation 2019

 In July 2018 we attended the Children's University Graduation Ceremony at Doncaster Hub.
 Sixty two of our children 'graduated', having achieved at least 30 hours of extra-curricular learning.
-Many of our pupils have achieved far more than this - in some cases, over 643 hours and counting!
+Many of our pupils have achieved far more than this - in some cases, over 1000 hours and counting!
 Thank you to parents/carers who were able to join us for this lovely occasion.
 During the year, children have received their certificates for each stage of extra-curricular learning and at the Children's University Graduation the children received their Certificate of Participation.

 The Children's University Graduation 2019 - our graduates from Copley Junior